faturita/faturita.github.io/_portfolio/portfolio-3.md

 ![ALPI Bot](/images/alpibot1.jpg){:height="450px" width="300px"}![ALPI Bot](/images/alpibot2.jpg){:height="450px" width="300px"} ![ALPI Bot](/images/alpibot3.jpg){:height="450px" width="300px"}![ALPI Bot](/images/alpibot4.png){:height="450px" width="300px"}

 * *Description*: This is a basic robotic prototype that can carry the oxygen tank of an enphisema patient.
-It is designed to be used for Pulmonary Rehabilitation protocols that are performed in ALPI.
-The robot works by following the tethers and adjust their velocity based on the length difference.
-It uses the hardware, electronics, and software that we created as a IoRT platform.
+It is designed to be used for Pulmonary Rehabilitation protocols that are performed at ALPI.
+The robot works by following a pair of tethers and adjust their velocity based on the their length difference.
+It uses hardware, electronics, and software that we created as a IoRT platform.
+Very cheap.

 * *Scope*: We just iterated once.
 We need to keep going.
 There is a lot of things to do ahead of us.